TitusSmith33/PolitScope/resources/questions.md

 measure success-- how to measure bias without the impact of personal bias -- accuracy of model prediction

+TODO:

 if we just use the distances from the original sentence, are we really testing PolitScope or are we testing RoBERTa?

+for the constants on the confidence level experiment -- how do we measure accuracy??